TshegoMashegoBC/team35-ai-health-risk-monitor1/README.md

 Deployment

 > Deployment in progress.
-We plan to deploy via Docker + Azure App Service.
+We plan to deploy via Git
-Dockerfile and instructions will be added soon.

 Team Members:
 Busisiwe Radebe;